rabuitendijk/Isomorph-core-tri/README.md

 		* find a way to obtain all coordinates object in a  simulated "raycast" in order.
 		* wirte a scripts that efficiently goes trough them to find first collision.

-	- [May be solved?]
-A way to sort the sprites without using to lagre a numeric width.
+	- A way to sort the sprites without using to lagre a numeric width.

 	- How to clean to graphics edges
 		* Pogress has been made by using 15x compession from source.